 - I’ve learned nothing that no one else has learned before.
 The most salient feature of truisms is that they are true, and that they are validated by centuries of human experience; at their best, they’re crystallized common sense.
 They aren’t the apex of wisdom, but no one ever became wise who dismissed them as somehow outdated.
 Human beings haven’t really changed.
 We’re still the broken half-animal, half-angel we were when the books of Proverbs and Wisdom were written.
 Half a hundred philosophies have come and gone; old saws and maxims still remain.

 - It really does matter what other people think of you.
 Whether you like it or not.
 Just ask anyone who’s ever applied for a job, defended a thesis/dissertation, or stood in front of a jury of their peers awaiting a verdict.
-The kind of people who go around saying about themselves “Honey badger don’t care needs to wear a sandwich-board sign — “DANGER: POTENTIAL DISASTER AREA” — so the rest of us can avoid their self-immolation.
+The kind of people who go around saying about themselves “Honey badger don’t care” need to wear a sandwich-board sign — “DANGER: POTENTIAL DISASTER AREA” — so the rest of us can avoid their self-immolation.
 It doesn’t follow that you have to make your life a study in conscious conformity.
 However, your reputation can make your life easier or harder, so it’s nothing to build without thought or awareness of consequences.

 - So far as you can, choose your battles wisely.
 Doing something to “show those so-and-sos they can’t push me around” is possibly the dumbest reason to do something overly risky or counterproductive.
 (That you want to do something overly risky or counterproductive in the first place is usually questionable enough.)
 Choose to fight because it’s the only morally correct option left, or because it’s the only way to secure your life or reputation.
 Don’t fight because giving in will put you out of your way, or make you feel silly, or force you to (gasp!) shave and wear a tie.

 - Refusal to follow the herd doesn’t make you a leader.
-More often than not, being a follower just makes you lunch for predators.
+More often than not, not being a follower just makes you lunch for predators.
 To be blunt, there are too many people who pride themselves on their independence when in fact they’ve simply joined another herd … and not as a leader.

 - Utilize G.K.
 Chesterton’s philosophy: Never tear down a fence until you know why it was put up to begin with, and can reasonably determine that the need no longer exists.
 The most valuable thing I learned from ignoring rules is that usually each rule was there for a pretty good reason.

 - Question authority only when you have good grounds to believe authority is in the wrong.
 Authority tends to be one of those things that, cetatis paribus, it’s better to have than not have.
-Certainly, the generation that taught us to question authority doesn’t suffer from that challenge very well since they took charge.
+Certainly, the generation that taught us to question authority doesn’t suffer that challenge very well since they took charge.
 We learn from our ancestors and predecessors, so we don’t have to rediscover fire, and reinvent the wheel every generation.
 (This fact is as much true of law and social organization as it is of science and technology.)
 Ultimately, there will be someone who knows more about a subject than you do, and people who are legitimately empowered to “be the boss of you.”
 A little suspicion or skepticism goes a long way; rebellion for rebellion’s sake and doubt for the sake of doubt are mostly self-defeating.

 - Bad news does not get better with age.
 Just ask Milwaukee archbishop emeritus Rembert Weakland.